levondov/TuneResonancePython/README.md

 tdGUI Class <BR>

-Line 43, variable SettingspageRange define the axes range and the integer parts of the working point Line 50, variable pvNames defines the EPICS variable names used to grab non integer working point
+Line 43, variable SettingspageRange define the axes range and the integer parts of the working point <BR>
+Line 50, variable pvNames defines the EPICS variable names used to grab non integer working point <BR>

 Changing these will change the default startup option for the program.